 Interoperability in healthcare can enhance patient experience, reduce medical error rates, and lower healthcare costs, among other benefits.
 Health organizations are understanding this and turning to healthcare software development for interoperability solutions.
 According to MarketsAndMarkets, the global market of healthcare interoperability solutions is expected to jump to $4.2 billion in 2024 from $2.3 billion in 2019, rising at a CAGR of 12.6%.

 With all the benefits it offers, healthcare interoperability is not straightforward to implement.
-Healthcare providers are struggling with too much incoming data, too many standards to choose from, the diversity of existing EHR systems, and partners who are not willing to cooperate.
+Healthcare providers are struggling with too much incoming data, too many standards to choose from, the diversity of existing EHR systems (pediatric, nursing, surgical, dental EHRs, and more), and partners who are not willing to cooperate.

 In March 2019, HIMSS updated the definition of healthcare interoperability, to make it better suited for large healthcare ecosystems.
 HIMSS added an organizational interoperability level to the existing foundational, structural and semantic levels.